Yuvraj-Guptaa/RCB-IPL-SQL-Analytics/README.md

 2. Understand batting and bowling performance across venues.
 3. Evaluate strike rates, averages, and partnerships to suggest improvements.
 4. Identify recruitment focus areas (e.g., fast bowlers, all-rounders).
-5. Present insights in an easy-to-understand format for decision-makers.
+5. Present insights in a clear, visual, and decision-oriented format for stakeholders and analysts.

 ---